NrgXnat/docker-images/slicer/slicer-notes.md

        Acknowledgements: This work is part of the National Alliance for Medical Image Computing (NAMIC), funded by the National Institutes of Health through the NIH Roadmap for Medical Research, Grant U54 EB005149.
 This filter is based on work developed at the University of Utah, and implemented at GE Research.

 ### MaskScalarVolume

-    Usage
-      Slicer [options]

-    Options
-      --launcher-help                              Display help
-      --launcher-version                           Show launcher version information
-      --launcher-verbose                           Verbose mode
-      --launch                                     Specify the application to launch
-      --launcher-detach                            Launcher will NOT wait for the application to finish --launcher-no-splash                         Hide launcher splash
-      --launcher-timeout                           Specify the time in second before the launcher kills the application. -1 means no timeout (default: -1)
-      --launcher-load-environment                  Specify the saved environment to load.
-      --launcher-dump-environment                  Launcher will print environment variables to be set, then exit --launcher-show-set-environment-commands     Launcher will print commands suitable for setting the parent environment (i.e. using 'eval' in a POSIX shell), then exit
-      --launcher-additional-settings               Additional settings file to consider
-      --launcher-ignore-user-additional-settings   Ignore additional user settings
-      --launcher-generate-exec-wrapper-script      Generate executable wrapper script allowing to set the environment --launcher-generate-template                 Generate an example of setting file

     USAGE: